CsillaFarkas/ParetoPick-R/README.md

 * AHP and Analysis tabs
   * sliders for measures (unclear how best represented though)
   * option for reverse plotting to improve clarity in the presence of negative scales
-  * better graphical representation of decison space across solutions required:
+  * better graphical representation of decison space across solutions:
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * barplot of implemented measures per optimum
     * plot PCA variables against objectives
     * add line plot for solutions to improve tradeoff representation
     * find a way to select measures and analyse their density/combinations/areas in field
+    * is there a way to introduce sliders for measures like Dennis suggested?

 ## Workflow